cryptomail/public_problem_solving/slack/p1-be-qa/Readme.md

 3. Super evil tests
   * bust a field limit
-  * misnomed file... put a PDF into a PNG
   * ~~blank channels with all kinds of crap in it 100,000 commas~~ 04/13/2016
   * ~~blank channels with no content but space~~ 04/13/2016
   * ~channels: 1 MB channel name followed by a single channel~  4/13/2016 Notes: This should be successful.
 Likely an internal API is not doing something correctly.
 I will fix it. :)